Skip to content

 5. Cognitive and social engagement — not as robustly evidenced as the first four, but consistently associated with lower risk.

-6. Hearing correction — the 2024 ACHIEVE trial showed hearing aids reduced cognitive decline by 48% in at-risk adults.
+6. Hearing correction — the 2023 ACHIEVE trial showed hearing aids reduced cognitive decline by 48% in at-risk adults.
 This one surprises people.
+It surprised me.
+I went and called my mother about her hearing aids that night.

 If you're on a GLP-1 and have Alzheimer's in your family, it's worth mentioning the observational dementia data to your doctor — not as a treatment claim, but as context for your overall risk-reduction strategy.
 Some clinicians are already factoring brain health into long-term GLP-1 treatment decisions, especially for patients managing both obesity and cardiovascular risk.

-EVOKE's failure is disappointing, but it's also informative.
-It joins a long, sobering list of Phase 3 Alzheimer's treatment failures — a list that includes hundreds of drugs over the past 25 years.
+EVOKE's failure stings, but it also tells us where the field really stands.
+It joins a long, sobering list of Phase 3 Alzheimer's treatment failures — a graveyard that runs to hundreds of drugs over the past 25 years.

 Drug / TrialYearMechanismOutcome